kataya1/Web-Snippets/IntersectionObserver/README.md

 - time: Timestamp of the intersection change
 - rootBounds: Bounding rect of the root element
 - boundingClientRect: Bounding rect of the target element
-- intersectionRect: Bounding rect representing the area of intersection between the target element and root
+- intersectionRect: Bounding rect representing the area of intersection between the target element and root (intersectionRect.Area <= boundingClientRect.Area)
 - intersectionRatio: Ratio of intersectionRect to the target element's boundingClientRect
 - isIntersecting: TRUE if the target element intersects with the root, FALSE if it stops intersecting.